 Excluded subjects - Knowledge and Inquiry, General Paper and Project Work

-We require at least six GCSEs at grades 777666 (AAABBB pre 2017) including Biology, Chemistry, English Language and Mathematics.
+We require at least six GCSEs at grades 777666 (AAABBB pre 2017) including Biology, Chemistry, English Language or English Literature and Mathematics.
 The Science Double Award may substitute all sciences at GCSE.

 GCSEs are not required for graduates.